Anyone wishing to contact external members of the council should email the Working Secretary in the first instance (details below).

 Tel: (01908) 652416

-Julie is the Working Secretary for the Council, and is responsible for the management of its meetings and the support of its members.
-She is also Secretary to the Governance and Nominations Committee.
+Sue is the Working Secretary for the Council, and is responsible for the management of its meetings and the support of its members.

 Suzanne supports the Working Secretary for the Council, providing assistance with the preparation of papers and the logistical arrangements for meetings of Council, Governance and Nominations Committee and Audit Committee.